 An Inner Join is the most commonly used Join.
 An Inner Join will match the set of records that appear in both tables.

-Summary: Select all records from Table 1 and Table 2, where the join condition is met.
+Summary: Selects all records from both tables where the join condition is met.

-Note: Implicit is available for databases that do not support Explicit
+Note: Implicit joins are available for databases that do not support explicit joins.

 SQL Syntax: Explicit Join